Garv-Tech/CPP-Programs/README.md

 ---

+## 🛠 Developer Notes

+This project contains a hidden utility script named `.run.sh` used specifically for Replit.
+It allows the developer to compile and run any C++ file by selecting it from a list, making testing more efficient without manually updating the run command each time.
+This script is not part of the learning material and can be safely ignored by viewers or contributors exploring the code.

+---

 ## 🙏 Credits

 While this repository is written from scratch and customized for personal learning, it draws inspiration from various tutorials online.